Chaosmeister/PAM/README.md

 # PAM
-Kanboard - Project activity modification
+Kanboard - Project activity modifier

 This plugin adds hide/show or delete buttons for administrators to every event on activity streams
 This can be used to clean up histories or redact sensitive information